Turborepo

 Setting up a build script

-Let's start with a package created using our internal packages tutorial.
+Let's start with a package created using the Internal Packages tutorial.

-There, we created a math-helpers package which contained a few helper functions for adding and subtracting.
+There, we created a @repo/math package which contained a few helper functions for adding and subtracting numbers.
 We've decided that this package is good enough for npm, so we're going to bundle it.

-We're going to add a build script to math-helpers, using a bundler.
-If you're unsure which one to choose, we recommend tsup (opens in a new tab).
+We're going to add a build script to @repo/math, using a bundler.
+If you're unsure which one to choose, we recommend tsup.

 {